5 tropical cyclones are in the Atlantic at the same time for only the second time in history

 Three storms with very different impacts

-Tropical Storm Sally is currently heading northwest through the Gulf of Mexico.
+Hurricane Sally is currently heading northwest through the Gulf of Mexico.
 Mandatory evacuations are already underway for low-lying areas along the Gulf Coast.

 As of right now, Sally is forecast to make landfall either Tuesday or Wednesday somewhere near the Louisiana-Mississippi state line.
 The average forecast track error from the NHC (48 hours out) is about 80 miles, so it is too early to determine exactly where the center of Sally will hit directly.
 The NHC cautions that people along the coast should not focus on the specific details of the track, but rather the overall impact of the storm.